top of page

 • 3 min read

-Over the past year, AI has moved from “interesting experiment” to practical infrastructure inside Shopify and modern e-commerce stacks.
-What’s changed most is not just how stores are built, but how customers discover products—and increasingly, who is doing the shopping.
+Over the past year, AI has evolved from an “interesting experiment” to practical infrastructure inside Shopify and modern e-commerce stacks.
+The most significant change is not just in how stores are built but also in how customers discover products—and increasingly, who is doing the shopping.

 1. AI-Assisted Theme & Section Development